 And I’m okay with that!
 Though I have been working on tidying up my food storage system.
 Gotta start somewhere, right?
 My pantry closet has very deep shelves and dry goods have a tendency to hide way in the back.
 I’m just saying that I may or may not have pulled out fifteen boxes of pasta and five jars of marinara sauce during my last spruce up…

 Time to work my way through that accidental stockpile, no?
 After all, you don’t have to twist my arm for me to cook Italian food.
 Yes, this baked chicken parmesan recipe is a way to use up jarred marinara, but really shines as a better-for-you version of Italian comfort food.

-First let’s talk about what chicken to use.
-My first choice is to use chicken cutlets, which are smaller cuts from chicken breast.
+First let’s talk about the chicken.
+My first choice to use in baked chicken parmesan is chicken cutlets, which are smaller cuts from chicken breast.
 Since they’re thinner than chicken breasts, they cook quicker and provide a nice and balanced ratio of chicken vs. toppings, especially in the case of this baked chicken parm.

 If you can’t find chicken cutlets or would rather use up what you have at home, you can certainly make your own cutlets from boneless skinless chicken breasts.
 Slicing the chicken breast in half horizontally should do the trick.